elixir-europe/rdmkit/pages/national_resources/es_resources.md

 ## Introduction

 This page gives an overview of some of the data management resources in Spain.
-A guideline on how to prepare a data management plan by the CSIC can be found [here](https://digital.csic.es/dc/politicas/preparacion-planes-gestion-datos.jsp).
+A guideline on how to prepare a data management plan by the Spanish National Research Council (CSIC) can be found [here](https://digital.csic.es/dc/politicas/preparacion-planes-gestion-datos.jsp).

 ## Relevant initiatives